 He is a winner of highest prizes at national and international piano competitions

-Książek has won some of the most prestigious prizes in Polish and international competitions, including: 1st Prize, the Grand Prix, and a special prize at the International Chopin Piano Competition in Lviv (2010); 2nd Prize and a special prize for the performance of a Paderewski piece at the 2nd American Paderewski Piano Competition in Los Angeles (2013); a special prize for the best Pole qualifying for the semi-finals or finals of the competition at the 9th International Paderewski Piano Competition in Bydgoszcz (2013); 1st Prize and a special prize at the Polish National Fryderyk Chopin Piano Competition in Warsaw (2013); 2nd Prize at the Polish National Fryderyk Chopin Piano Competition in Warsaw (2015); 3rd Prize at the Concours International de Piano de l’Orchestre Philharmonique du Maroc (Rabat and Casablanca, 2016); 1st Prize at the 4th International Piano Competition Halina Czerny-Stefańska in memoriam (Poznań, 2017) 3rd Prize and the special prize for the best performance of Mazurkas at the 1st International Chopin Competition on Period Instruments (Warsaw, 2018).
+He has won some of the most prestigious prizes in Polish and international competitions, including: 1st Prize, the Grand Prix, and a special prize at the International Chopin Piano Competition in Lviv (2010); 2nd Prize and a special prize for the performance of a Paderewski piece at the 2nd American Paderewski Piano Competition in Los Angeles (2013); a special prize for the best Pole qualifying for the semi-finals or finals of the competition at the 9th International Paderewski Piano Competition in Bydgoszcz (2013); 1st Prize and a special prize at the Polish National Fryderyk Chopin Piano Competition in Warsaw (2013); 2nd Prize at the Polish National Fryderyk Chopin Piano Competition in Warsaw (2015); 3rd Prize at the Concours International de Piano de l’Orchestre Philharmonique du Maroc (Rabat and Casablanca, 2016); 1st Prize at the 4th International Piano Competition Halina Czerny-Stefańska in memoriam (Poznań, 2017).

-The artist performed at the 67th and 69th International Chopin Piano Festival in Duszniki Zdrój, the “Chopin and his Europe Festival” in Warsaw, the Festival Chopin à Paris, The New Year Music Festival in Gstaad.
 On 17 March 2018 he appeared as a soloist with Collegium 1704 conducted by Václav Luks during the “Chopin’s Warsaw Piano” concert featuring a replica of a Buchholtz piano.
-He has also performed in Japan, China, Switzerland, the United Kingdom, Germany, France, Italy, the Republic of South Africa, the United States, Poland, Slovakia, Ukraine, and Hungary.
+He has performed in Japan, China, Switzerland, the United Kingdom, Germany, France, Italy, the Republic of South Africa, the United States, Poland, Slovakia, Ukraine, and Hungary.
 He holds scholarships from the Ministry of Science and Higher Education, the Ministry of Culture and National Heritage, the Pro Musica Bona Foundation, and the Young Poland programme.
 During 2005–2011, he was supported by the Polish Children’s Fund.
 In March 2014, he received a Krystian Zimerman scholarship.

 Książek’s interests also include chamber music, which he has studied under the tutelage of Professor Kaja Danczowska, Justyna Danczowska, Sławomir Cierpik, and Professor Maria Szwajger-Kułakowska.
 He performs in a piano duo with his wife Agnieszka Zahaczewska-Książek.

 In November 2016 a CD was released with Fryderyk Chopin’s Concerto in E minor, Op.
 11 performed by Krzysztof Książek with the Santander Orchestra under the baton of José Maria Florêncio.
-In the autumn of 2017, Krzysztof Książek’s solo album of Fryderyk Chopin’s works was released.
-As part of The Fryderyk Chopin Institute’s Real Chopin series, Krzysztof Książek’s premiere recording on a Buchholtz replica (ca. 1825) of Chopin’s Warsaw piano was released in 2018.
-Featuring works by Karol Kurpiński and Fryderyk Chopin, this is the artist’s first recording on a period instrument.
+The year 2017 saw the release of the artist’s solo album of Fryderyk Chopin’s works.

 Sorry, this entry is only available in Polish.